Hans Michael Jebsen: Philanthropy

-Hans Michael Jebsen is active in various charities and NGOs.
-He is the Chairman of the Asian Cultural Council Hong Kong Friends’ Committee, a trustee of the World Wide Fund for Nature (WWF) in Hong Kong, as well as a member of the Advisory Board of Hong Kong Red Cross.
-He established the Jebsen Educational Foundation in 1995, and serves on the Corporate Advisory Board of the Hong Kong University of Science and Technology Business School.
+Hans Michael Jebsen is active in various organisations and NGOs.
+He is chairman of the Hong Kong Section at the Hong Kong – Europe Business Council, and chairman of the HKUST Business School advisory board.
+Jebsen is also a member of the board of trustees of Asia Society Hong Kong, a trustee of the World Wide Fund for Nature (WWF) in Hong Kong, a member of the advisory board of Hong Kong Red Cross, founder member and executive council member at the Asian Academy of International Law.

 Awards

-He was awarded the Bronze Bauhinia Star of Hong Kong in 2001, the Silver Cross of the Order of Dannebrog of Denmark in 2006, the Cross of Merit of the Federal Republic of Germany in 2009, and Knight 1st class of the Order of Dannebrog of Denmark in 2014.
+Jebsen was conferred the title of Guangzhou Honorary Citizen in 2021.
+He was bestowed the Danish title of “Kammerherre” by H.M.
+The Queen of Denmark in 2020.
+He was awarded the Blanchette Hooker Rockefeller Award in 2018, Knight 1st class of the Order of Dannebrog of Denmark in 2014, the Cross of Merit of the Federal Republic of Germany in 2009, the Silver Cross of the Order of Dannebrog of Denmark in 2006, and the Bronze Bauhinia Star of the Hong Kong SAR in 2001. of the Hong Kong SAR in 2001.

 Since 2005, Jebsen has been an honorary citizen of Jilin City, China.
-In addition, he is an Honorary Fellow of the Hong Kong University of Science & Technology, and a member of the Hong Kong European Union Business Co-operation Committee for the Hong Kong Trade Development Council.
+In addition, he is an Honorary Fellow of the Hong Kong University of Science & Technology.

 Personal life

 Jebsen is married to Desirée Jebsen, a former countess of Schaffgotsch.
 They have five children.
-Several of them have attended the Herlufsholm Bording School in Denmark and featured in a Danish television documentary about the school.
+Several of them have attended the Herlufsholm Boarding School in Denmark and featured in a Danish television documentary about the school.
 The family has close ties to the Danish royal family.
 He is a member of the Royal Danish Yacht Club and the Royal Copenhagen Shooting Society.